 Fees and Costs

 With the exception of those cases being fought at a trial, this kind of case should not cost as much as a new car.
 Yet anyone looking for the "low bidder" in terms of fees should remember that, whatever else, you'll never get what you don't pay for, either.

 What I charge and then I’ll talk about what I do for those Fees in the section entitled "What do you get for Your Money?"
-I’ve covered some of this in the section entitled "Fees and Results," as well.Fees for a First Offense Drunk Driving Case (Misdemeanor)
+I’ve covered some of this in the section entitled "Fees and Results," as well.Fees for a First (1st) Offense Drunk Driving Case (Misdemeanor)

-Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) my Fee is $3200.
-The retainer requires $1600 down with the second half due prior to the conclusion of the case which is called the sentencing.Fees for a Second Offense Drunk Driving Case (Misdemeanor)
+Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) my Fee is $4000.
+The retainer requires $2000 down with the second half due prior to the conclusion of the case which is called the sentencing.

 In all DUI cases, I charge the fees listed above, guaranteed in writing.
 It's that simple - and it should be.